Rattery Policies & Adoption Requirements

 This includes:

-Suitable cage size and setup
+Appropriate cage size and setup

 Proper nutrition

-If at any point you can no longer keep your rat, I require .right of first refusal..
-The rat must be returned to Sundae Morning Rattery unless we have made another written agreement.
+If you are ever unable to keep your rat(s), I require right of first refusal.
+The rat must be returned to me unless another written agreement has been made.

 All costs associated with returning a rat are the responsibility of the owner.